Which milk is right for you?

 Cooking: Ideal in sauces and bakes.

 What is it?
-Cow’s milk that has been filtered to remove lactose, and has the lactase enzyme added.
-It contains the same nutrients as regular milk.
+A dairy drink made from cow’s milk that has been filtered to remove lactose, and has the lactase enzyme added.
+It contains the same nutrients as regular cow's milk.

 Cooking: Works as well as cow’s milk.